particle-iot/docs/src/content/hardware/migration-guides/p2-argon-migration-guide.md

 <sup>1</sup>A small amount of the flash file system is used by Device OS, most is available for user data storage using the POSIX filesystem API.
 This is separate from the flash memory used for Device OS, user application, and OTA transfers.

 <sup>2</sup> Total RAM; amount available to user applications is smaller.
 On the P2, available RAM is approximately 3072 KB.
 On the Argon, it is 80 KB.
+On the Photon, it is 55 KB.

 <sup>3</sup> Total built-in flash; amount available to user applications is smaller.
 The Argon also has a 4 MB external flash, a portion of which is available to user applications as a flash file system.